Previous Page Next Page

 9210 Types

 The intake specialist identifies each person on the person list with an appropriate person type.
-A person can be a principal (PRN) or collateral (COL).
-The intake specialist must get identifying information for all principals, as well as at least one relevant collateral.
+A person can be a principal or collateral.
+The intake specialist must obtain identifying information for all principals and at least one relevant collateral.

-Exception: All household members are identified as principals for RCCI intakes concerning foster home settings.
+Exception: All household members are designated as principals for RCCI intakes concerning foster home settings.

-RCCI defines a collateral (COL) as a witness or other person who has additional information about the situation.
+Residential Child Care Investigations defines a collateral (COL) as a witness or other person with additional information about the situation.
 A COL cannot be an alleged perpetrator or an alleged victim.
-The parents of the victim are always identified as collaterals.
+Parents of the victim are always designated as collaterals.

 9213 Anonymous Reporters